-to Rule 6A-14.030 (4) F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) e.
 At the completion of this program, the student will be able to: Core 01.0 Demonstrate knowledge of child growth and development.
 The student will be able to: 01.01 Describe the principles of growth and development.
 01.02 Describe physical, social-emotional, cognitive, creative, and language development.
-01.03 Explain how nutrition, genetics, heredity, environment, developmental disorders and physiological crises may influence development.
-01.04 Identify and discuss the major theories of development and the use of that knowledge in understanding growth and development.
+01.03 Explain how nutrition, genetics, heredity, environment, developmental progress and physiological influences may impact development.
+01.04 Identify and discuss the major theories of development and the use of that knowledge in understand growth and development.
 01.05 Identify and discuss developmental milestones.
-01.06 Examine how brain development affects learning across all domains.
-01.07 Discuss the importance of play in development.
+01.06 Explain how brain development affects learning across all domains.
+01.07 Discuss the importance of play in development and learning.
 02.0 Demonstrate knowledge of early childhood education: infants/toddlers.
 The student will be able to: 02.01 Identify and describe the principles of evidence-based models of infant/toddler education.
-02.02 Develop plans to meet short and long term developmental goals.
-02.03 Identify and use developmentally appropriate teaching techniques to support various learning preferences, temperament and abilities.
+02.02 Develop plans to meet short and long term developmental goals based on early learning standards/milestones.
+02.03 Identify and use developmentally appropriate teaching practices to support various learning preferences, temperament and abilities.
 02.04 Arrange learning environments for a variety of activities using developmentally appropriate materials.
 02.05 Identify and implement responsive teacher-child interactions.
 03.0 Demonstrate knowledge of early childhood education: preschool.
 The student will be able to: 03.01 Identify evidence-based models of preschool education.